uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 ### Reinitializing Beans with `@RefreshScope`

-Now you will use the config-server to obtain a service uri rather than hardcoding it your application code.
+Now you will use the config-server to obtain a service URI rather than hardcoding it your application code.

 Beans annotated with the `@ResfreshScope` will be recreated when refreshed so they can pick up new config values.